 DRFT 230.
-Building Systems Drafting 3 Credits (2+2P)
+Building Systems Drafting

 Development of working drawings for electrical, plumbing, and HVAC systems, for residential and commercial building through the applications of both 2D Drafting and 3D Building Information Modeling (BIM) techniques.
 Basics of project setup, National CAD Standards, ADA Standards, modern office practice, code analysis, as well as Sustainability and LEED for new construction.
 Restricted to: Community Colleges only.
-Prerequisite: DRFT 180 or DRFT 181.